tonytino/brevity-bits/dynamic_to_do_list.markdown

 - Finish SCRUM Treehouse course

-- Finish Jekyll Treehouse course

-- Write a blog post about the experience of switching from Sublime 2 to 3 (from a junior developer's perspective)

 - Finish Ember.js Treehouse course

 - Finish Bootstrap/Foundation Treehouse course

+- Write a blog post about the experience of switching from Sublime 2 to 3 (from a junior developer's perspective)

 - Finish Rails Treehouse courses